 Joined the programme in 2020

 Bogotá has joined the Cities Changing Diabetes in November 2020.
-The health secretariat, the Danish embassy and the local Novo Nordisk affiliate signed a memorandum of understanding join the global network of cities working to bend the curve on diabetes.
-Working with two universities, Universidad de Rosario & Universidad Nacional, the city of 8 million people will focus on improving the health and wellbeing of its citizens through new and innovative solutions.
+The health secretariat, the Danish embassy and the local Novo Nordisk affiliate signed a memorandum of understanding to join the global network of cities working to bend the curve on diabetes.
+Working with two universities, Universidad de Rosario & Universidad Nacional, and the local government, the city of 8 million people will focus on improving the health and wellbeing of its citizens through new and innovative solutions.

 According to the IDF around 3.5 million adults or 8,3% of the adult population live with diabetes in Colombia.1 A similar rate has been found for Bogotá as it is estimated that between 4% and 8% of the city´s population live with this condition.
 Additionally, obesity and overweight are also growing in the city as 55,6% of adults in Bogotá were estimated overweight or had obesity in 2015.2

 This context shows that Bogotá faces major public health challenges related to prevention, food rights, healthy environments, and food security that require innovative and impactful solutions.
 The city is currently working on urban initiatives to improve communities´ foodscapes, also deeply affected by the COVID-19 pandemic, and build strategies to advance the local food policy agenda.

 of the city´s population have not done any physical activity in the last 30 days.4

 Cities Changing Diabetes in Bogotá is conducting both quantitative and qualitative research to map the burden and prevalence of type 2 diabetes and metabolic disease to improve knowledge about the challenge and be able to better address the vulnerability factors in the city.
 The research will transform into an action plan with the aim to turn Bogotá into a global leader in diabetes prevention as well as other metabolic diseases.